Fun to make,

 Tip: If you printed the colored version of the board, you can still add a personal touch by decorating the border around it.

-Step 3: Cut Cut square board
+Step 3: Cut (optional)

 Trim the printed pattern to a square shape with equal borders on all sides of the game board.

-Tip: You can also choose to trim in the shape of the board or skip trimming all together.
+Tip: You can also choose to trim in the shape of the board, or skip trimming all together.

 Step 4: Glue to Cardboard (optional) Glue game board to cardboard

-If you have printed on computer paper, you may want to glue the board to cardboard.
+If you have printed on computer paper, you may want to glue the game board to cardboard.
 Skip this step if you printed on cardstock, or if you want to make a paper board.

 Cut a piece of cardboard a little bigger than the game board.
 Glue the game board to the cardboard.
 Cardboard from an empty cereal box works well.
 Trim away the extra cardboard around the edges of the game board.